Chrysler Neon: 1991 concept car

-First generation (1993)
+First generation (1994)

-The first generation Neon was introduced in January 1994 and manufactured until August 1999.
+The first generation Neon was introduced at the 1993 Frankfurt Motor Show and went on sale in January 1994 for the 1995 model year.
 It was available as a four-door notchback sedan and a two-door notchback coupe.
-Available engines were SOHC and DOHC versions of Chrysler's 2.0 L 4-cylinder engine producing 132 hp at 6,000 rpm and 129 lbft at 5,000 rpm or 150 hp at 6,500 rpm and 133 lbft at 5,600 rpm, respectively; transaxle options were a 3-speed Torqueflite automatic or a five-speed manual.
+Available engines were SOHC and DOHC versions of Chrysler's 2.0 L 4-cylinder engine producing 132 hp at 6,000 rpm and 129 lbft at 5,000 rpm or 150 hp at 6,500 rpm and 133 lbft at 5,600 rpm, respectively; transmission options were a 3-speed Torqueflite automatic or a five-speed manual.

-The car was badged and sold as both a Dodge and a Plymouth in the United States and Canada; in Mexico was sold as Dodge and Chrysler, and in Europe, Australia and other export markets it was sold as the Chrysler Neon.
+The car was badged and sold as both a Dodge and a Plymouth in the United States and Canada; in Mexico and Gulf Cooperation Council it was sold as a Dodge and a Chrysler, and in Europe, Australia, and other export markets it was sold as the Chrysler Neon.
 At the Neon's release, then president of Chrysler Corporation Bob Lutz said, "There's an old saying in Detroit: 'Good, fast, or cheap.
 Pick any two.'
 We refuse to accept that."
-The Japanese press touted the Neon as the "Japanese car killer", due to a spiralling Yen due to the Japanese "bubble economy" crash and the lower production cost of the Neon.
-The Neon also became the first Chrysler small car sold in Japan but despite focused attention, only 994 were sold in Japan between June to December 1996.
-The Neon was classed in the larger "Normal sized Passenger vehicles" tax bracket according to Japanese Government dimension regulations which obligated Japanese owners for additional yearly road taxes which affected sales.
+The Japanese press touted the Neon as the "Japanese car killer", due to a spiraling Yen due to the Japanese "bubble economy" crash and the lower production cost of the Neon.
+The Neon also became the first Chrysler small car sold in Japan but despite focused attention, only 994 were sold in Japan between June and December 1996.
+The Neon was classed in the larger "Normal sized Passenger vehicles" tax bracket according to the Japanese Government dimension regulations which obligated Japanese owners for additional yearly road taxes which affected sales.
 The Neon received praise for its appearance, price, and power when compared to competing cars such as the Honda Civic DX at 102 hp, the Civic EX at 127 hp, the Nissan Sentra at 115 hp, the Ford Escort ZX2 at 130 hp, the Toyota Corolla at 115 hp, the Saturn S-Series at 100 hp for SOHC variants and 124 hp for DOHC variants, and the Chevrolet Cavalier Base and LS models at 120 hp, among others.
-Car and Driver tested the DOHC 5-speed equipped Neon R/T and reported that it could run 0–60 in 7.6 seconds and 15.9 seconds in the quarter mile.
+Car and Driver tested the DOHC 5-speed equipped Neon R/T and reported that it could run 0–60 in 7.6 seconds and 16.0 seconds in the quarter mile.
 First-generation Neons were competitive in SCCA Solo autocross and showroom-stock road racing.